 -

-- Flying into Mackinac Island is also a great option.
-It’s a little more expensive, with rates ranging from $35 to $45 for one-way service from St. Ignace, but the 7-minute flight makes for a memorable experience.
+- Flying to Mackinac Island is also a great option.
+It’s a little more expensive, with rates upwards of $35 for one-way service from St. Ignace, but the 7-minute flight makes for a memorable experience.

 -

 - Whether you take a plane or a ferry boat, the primary ways of getting around Mackinac Island once you arrive are by horse, bicycle and foot.
 You can take your own bike on the ferry for under $15 or rent a bicycle from one of several vendors on Mackinac Island.
-Rates are available by the hour (about $10), half-day (about $40), full day (about $60) or for 24 hours (about $75).
+Rates are available by the hour, half-day, full day or for 24 hours.
 A popular activity is to bike all the way around the outer rim of Mackinac Island, which takes about an hour-and-a-half at a leisurely pace.
+Here’s what it costs to rent a bike on Mackinac Island.

 -